Sweet and spicy Korean fried chicken is amazing and easy to make too.

 Although it’s best to cook everything right before serving, you could cheat a bit.

 If you would like to fry the chicken a couple of days ahead of time, you can.
+If you do this, you might want to place the fried chicken in an oven oven preheated to 200c/400f for a few minutes to crisp it up again but that isn’t essential.
 Then just heat the sauce up in the wok over a medium heat and allow the chicken to heat through before serving.

 I find that it is a lot easier to prepare everything before actually cooking.
 The sauce ingredients, for example can be mixed a couple of days ahead of cooking too.